Kenya Easterly Bird Watching Tour- 15 Days

 The park covers part of a Pleistocene lake basin, now dry.
 Within this basin is a temporary lake, ‘Lake’ Amboseli, which floods during times of heavy rainfall.
 The Amboseli area is in the rain-shadow of Mount Kilimanjaro and receives only 300 mm of rain/year on average.
 However, water flowing underground from Mount Kilimanjaro wells up here in a series of lush papyrus swamps that provide dry-season water and forage for wildlife.

-The Park boasts of a rich avifauna, with over 400 bird species recorded.
-Among these include the globally threatened Madagascar Pond-Heron, Lesser Flamingo, Lesser Kestrel, Possibly Africa’s most sought-after bird – Shoebill Stork (a-one-time record), over 40 birds of prey, and 42 of the 94 species of the Somali-Masai biome that occur in Kenya.
+The park boasts of a rich avifauna, with over 400 bird species recorded.
+Among these include the globally threatened Madagascar Pond-Heron, Lesser Flamingo, Lesser Kestrel, Possibly Africa’s most sought-after bird – Shoebill Stork (an a-one-time record), over 40 birds of prey, and 42 of the 94 species of the Somali-Masai biome that occur in Kenya.

-DAY 3 of Birding Tours to Kenya: Whole Day Birding Amboseli National Park – East Africa Birding Tours
+Day 3 Kenya Guided Birding Tour: Whole Day Birding Amboseli National Park

 We bird to Tsavo West National Park and spend the fifth day at this Important Bird Area.
 Plenty of game and a fair bird number of birds must be added on your checklists.